Wondering where to learn about combi steam ovens?

-As a comparison, think about how many books and resources there are for the Thermomix.
+As a comparison, think about how many books and resources there are for the Thermomix, say, or InstantPot.
 This is kind of the same thing – when Thermomix launched the only user information available was from the company itself, but now there are cookbooks, websites and blogs everywhere with adapted recipes (not to mention manufacturers everywhere with knock-off versions of the machine!).
-Eventually, if enough people buy a new gadget or appliance publishers jump on board with their recipe book offerings, but it takes a while.
+It’s the same with InstantPot.
+Eventually, if enough people buy a new appliance, publishers will jump on board with book offerings.
+It just takes a while.